 “The technology enhancements we now have throughout the building are how school districts are setting up their classrooms,” says Clark.
 “Our school district partners are expecting our graduates to be very facile in the use technology to enhance learning.”

-Most importantly, the new Zook Hall has given everyone in the college a home, notes Clark.
+Most importantly, the new Zook Hall has given everyone in the school a home, notes Clark.

 “Before, we had people here and in Quaker Square and in Crouse Hall.
-Now we are all together as a college, with space left to grow.”
+Now we are all together as a school, with space left to grow.”